-5.3.2 Additional Obligations on Cricketers Included in the International Registered Testing Pool, National Player Pool and/or National Registered Testing Pool

-- 5.3.2.1 In addition to the general obligation on all Cricketers to submit to Testing (including Out-of-Competition Testing) at any time and place: - (a) the ICC shall establish a pool of international cricketers (the "International Registered Testing Pool") who are required to provide up-to-date whereabouts information to the ICC and to make themselves available for Testing at such whereabouts in accordance with the ICC Code; and - (b) the ICC may, from time to time, establish further criteria identifying an additional pool of Cricketers to be known as the "National Player Pool" (or similar), who, together with the applicable member board, may be required to file and update certain additional whereabouts information in accordance with such filing requirements (and subject to the potential sanctions for noncompliance) that the ICC may determine appropriate. - (c) NADO may establish a pool of Cricketers (the "National Registered

-Testing Pool") who shall be personally responsible for: (i) providing written notification to the NADO of his/her whereabouts in the next quarter, as specified in Article I.3 of the International Standard for Testing and Investigations; (ii) updating that whereabouts information as necessary, in accordance with Article I.3.5 of the International Standard for Testing and Investigations, so that it remains accurate and complete at all times; and (iii) making themselves available for Testing at such whereabouts, in accordance with Article I.4 of the International Standard for Testing and Investigations.
+- 5.3.2 Additional Obligations on Cricketers Included in the International Registered Testing Pool, National Player Pool and/or National Registered Testing Pool - 5.3.2.1 In addition to the general obligation on all Cricketers to submit to Testing (including Out-of-Competition Testing) at any time and place: - (a) the ICC shall establish a pool of international cricketers (the "International Registered Testing Pool") who are required to provide up-to-date whereabouts information to the ICC and to make themselves available for Testing at such whereabouts in accordance with the ICC Code; and - (b) the ICC may, from time to time, establish further criteria identifying additional pools of Cricketers who are not included in the International Registered Testing Pool (to be known as the "National Player Pool" (or similar)), and/or National Cricket Federations (to be known as the "National Cricket Federation Pool" (or similar)) who may be required to file and update certain additional whereabouts information in accordance with such filing requirements (and subject to the potential sanctions for non-compliance) that the ICC may determine appropriate. - (c) NADO may establish a pool of Cricketers (the "National Registered Testing Pool") who shall be personally responsible for: (i) providing written notification to the NADO of his/her whereabouts in the next quarter, as specified in Article 4.8.6.2 of the International Standard for Testing and Investigations; (ii) updating that whereabouts information as necessary, in accordance with Article 4.8.8.6 of the International Standard for Testing and Investigations, so that it remains accurate and complete at all times; and (iii) making themselves available for Testing at such whereabouts, in accordance with Article 4.8.9.1 of the International Standard for Testing and Investigations. - 5.3.2.2 Subject to the Results Management provisions referenced at Article 7.4, and for the purpose of Article 2.4, the failure of a Cricketer in the National Registered Testing Pool to comply with the requirements of the International Standard for Testing and Investigations shall be deemed a Filing Failure (e.g. when the Cricketer fails to make an accurate and complete whereabouts filing that enables the Cricketer to be located for Testing at the times and locations set out in the whereabouts filing or to update that whereabouts filing where necessary to ensure that it remains accurate and complete) or Missed Test (where the Cricketer fails to be available for Testing at his/her declared whereabouts), as defined in Annex B of the International Standard for Results Management, where the conditions set forth in Annex B are met.